 Refuel on your Lake Louise adventures

-A visit to Laggan's Mountain Bakery and Deli is the cherry (or should we say glacier?) on top of exploring the epicentre of Banff National Park.
-Everyone from awe-struck visitors to dirt-and-grin-smeared hikers bump shoulders in this buzzing bakery.
-Cool down from your day getting up high with an iced coffee, and be sure to try out their signature health cookie – you’ll get to indulge, and feel good about it too!
+A visit to Laggan's Mountain Bakery and Deli or the Trailhead Cafe is the cherry (or should we say glacier?) on top of exploring the epicentre of Banff National Park.
+Everyone from awe-struck visitors to dirt-and-grin-smeared hikers bump shoulders in these buzzing cafes.
+Cool down from your day, getting up high with an iced coffee.
+Get a handmade sandwich with fresh ingredients from Trailhead, and be sure to try out Laggan's signature health cookie – you’ll get to indulge, and feel good about it too!

 Soak in some mountain air and sunshine

-Whitebark Café is a relatively new addition to the tea and coffee scene in Banff National Park, and it quickly developed a quality rep with both Banffites and visitors.
+Whitebark Café has quickly developed a quality rep with both Banffites and visitors.
 The stacked bike rack and constant stream of caffeine-seeking souls can attest to that!
 But don’t let it scare you off.
 Though quaint in size, this cafe boasts a spacious, sunny patio with mountain views - a go-to meeting spot for alpine start hikes and afternoon catch-ups alike.
 Bathe in some morning sunshine with an almond-based matcha latte in hand.
 Your body and mind will love soaking in the antioxidants and dose of Vitamin D. It’s great on ice, too!

 Wild Flour Bakery is another great location to soak in Banff’s mountain town vibe.
 Located in the sunny Bison Courtyard with café tables and benches abound, the patio atmosphere is sure to nourish quality conversation as you savour a quality cup.
 Their chai tea latte (made with the good stuff, no syrup!) will do nicely.
 Or, stop by their new convenient location - Little Wild – right on Banff Ave for a grab-and-go selection.
 Try out their hot chocolate with a stroll along the Bow River, as the mountain air cools for the evening.